 Updating or suspending guidance

 These are uncharted waters from a guidance perspective, with guidance assumptions changing weekly or even daily.
 It’s imperative to consider the best way to communicate changes to both.

 “Companies shouldn’t feel compelled to provide updated guidance if they’re not currently capable of doing so,” Karen explains.
-“The worst thing a company can do is make assumptions that won’t hold true, forcing multiple recasts and refinement.
-Know that it’s OK to suspend guidance and focus the discussion on scenario analysis, cash burn, liquidity preservation, capital availability and any qualitative guidance you have available.”
+“The worst thing a company can do is make assumptions that won’t hold, forcing multiple recasts and refinement.
+Know that it’s OK to suspend guidance and focus the discussion on scenario analysis, cash burn, liquidity preservation, capital availability, and any qualitative guidance you have available.”

-While we’ll all likely face these challenges, risk factors will differ significantly across industries, so decisions around guidance must be tailored to the company’s level of visibility.
-Some companies may be in a position that necessitates suspending full year guidance but are still able to provide some sort of quarterly guidance.
-Karen indicates this can be a good alternative but recommends keeping things simple, for example sticking to forecasting only an EBITDA range or otherwise reducing the number of components the organization typically guides to.
+While we’ll all likely face these challenges, risk factors will differ significantly across industries, so an investor relations team must tailor decisions around guidance to the company’s level of visibility.
+Some companies may be in a position that necessitates suspending full-year guidance but can still provide quarterly advice.
+Karen indicates this can be a good alternative but recommends keeping things simple, for example, forecasting only an EBITDA range or reducing the number of components the organization typically guides.

-Watching how peers manage guidance is a great way to prepare for the questions facing the industry – especially if your company is taking a different approach.
-Karen joined other industry experts to address many of these themes in a recent webinar with IR Magazine.
-Watch the recording here.
+Watching how peers manage guidance is a great way to prepare for the industry’s questions – especially if your company takes a different approach.
+In a recent webinar with IR Magazine, Karen joined other industry experts to address many of these themes.
+Watch the recording.